 Hint: Research your target employer before approaching them.
 Learn about their business and be prepared to explain why you’re an excellent candidate and invaluable asset to them and their business.

 Do you have all the qualifications but no tangible work experience?
 Don’t despair.
 A good way to get your foot in the door is to offer to volunteer at a business or organization related to your professional field, or one that you find interesting.
 Keep in mind that some of the most successful business people got their big break by getting coffees and photocopying – only learning by exposure.
 Never underestimate the value of showing you’re enthusiastic and willing to put in the hard yards.

 There are also several Non-Profit Organizations (NPO’s) island-wide who are always looking for responsible people to help them out.
 See our Local Listings for a list of charities in Barbados.

 Volunteering in Barbados is an excellent way to complement your CV/resume through adding valuable work experience and expanding your list of professional contacts.
 Let’s not forget the ‘feel good factor‘ that volunteering in the community also brings, so it’s a win/win situation for everyone!

 When seeking to find a job in Barbados, it’s important to prove your business value and display your credentials up front to potential employers.

 However, your ‘credentials’ in Barbados mean more than the school you graduated from, your previous work experience, or the licenses and degrees you hold.

-Hint: Professional networking site, LinkedIn (www.linkedin.com), is great for searching and connecting with contacts in your professional industry.
+Hint: Professional networking site, LinkedIn (www.linkedin.com), is perfect for searching and connecting with contacts in your professional industry.

 By: Brett Callaghan